 This issue relates closely to an ongoing interest among these organizations to enhance corporate culture and focus on building and enhancing customer experience.
 It has been well-documented that consumer products organizations, and retailers in particular, must think and operate differently to be successful in an ever-changing digital business environment.
 Consumers have increasingly high expectations for superior customer experience, from near real-time delivery of products ordered online to offering beneficial on-site expertise in retail stores.

 Sustaining customer loyalty and retention also ranks as a top five risk for the industry group, as retailers, in particular, explore new and innovative ways to keep their customers engaged and loyal.
 Bottom line, the status quo is no longer sufficient.

-In light of this, succession challenges, and especially the ability to attract and retain top talent, is a key issue as Consumer Products and Services organisations seek to put in place the right leadership and talent to bring in innovative ways of thinking to cultivate and manage their organisations in this new landscape.
+In light of this, succession challenges, and especially the ability to attract and retain top talent, is a key issue as Consumer Products and Services organizations seek to put in place the right leadership and talent to bring in innovative ways of thinking to cultivate and manage their organizations in this new landscape.

 Top Risks for 2019

 This risk issue and resistance to change (another top-five risk for this industry group) reflect what is being called the ongoing “retail apocalypse.”
 Some retailers are thriving in this dynamic environment, delivering high levels of service and capabilities – both online and in their physical stores.
 Others are struggling and have yet to figure out the right formula for innovation and driving revenue and sales.
 Here again, the right leadership and new ways of thinking are of paramount importance, requiring strong succession planning as well as recruiting and fostering the talent needed to move the organization forward rather than resist changes to dated strategies and practices.

 This landscape is also reflected in our top five list of risk issues, all of which are considered “Significant Impact” risks by industry board members and executives, and all of which have increased year-over-year in significance.